Fancy-Templates/latex-thesis/README.md

 - `\sidenote[<yshift>]{<content>}` typesets the content into the margin.\
   The starred variant `\sidenote*[<yshift>]{<content>}` relies on `\makenote*` when using the [scrlayer-notecolumn][] package and prevents the expansion of the content.
 These commands can be nested (which may appear accidentally) but may need additional passes to work, if you do not want nesting to appear, you can add a `\disablesidetrue` to the `\thesissidebarhook` (see below).
 - `\setmarginfont{<font>}` to set the font and color used in the margin.\
-  You can use `\marginfont` to access the current font (with [scrlayer-notecolumn][] there is technically the `notecolumn.marginpar` koma-font too, but this is not realiable with `draft` mode)
+  You can use `\marginfont` to access the current font (with [scrlayer-notecolumn][] there is technically the `notecolumn.marginpar` koma-font too, but this is not reliable with `draft` mode)
 - `\noside{...}` disables `\sidenote`(s) commands in its argument\
   You can use this to suppress automatic margin comments as introduced by commands like glossary entries or citations.
 - `\disablesidetrue` and `\disablesidefalse` can be used to disable and re-enable the margin comments in a region of your choice (even if this is the complete document)
 - `\thesisinverseragged` can be used within the `\sidenote` content and reverses the automatic ragging of the text.
-- `\thesissidebarhook` is a mccro which contains something that is to be executed within every sidebar note and you may use either `\appto\thesissidebarhook{...}` or `\preto\thesissidebarhook{...}` to append or prepend content to the hook.
+- `\thesissidebarhook` is a macro which contains something that is to be executed within every sidebar note and you may use either `\appto\thesissidebarhook{...}` or `\preto\thesissidebarhook{...}` to append or prepend content to the hook.

 #### Page Layout

 This module uses the [geometry][] package to configure the main layout of the thesis (papersize, ...), applying binding correction, margins, marginpar width, and the like.
-There are no new interesting commands that you should know about(/use) and if there are not clear requirements by your university, it is recommended to leave the layout as is.
+There are no new interesting commands that you should know about(/use) and if there are no clear requirements by your university, it is recommended to leave the layout as is.

 #### Pseudocode

 _Include the [pseudocode module](_config/internal/pseudocode.tex) with `\ThesisModule{pseudocode}`._

 This module relies on [algorithm2e][] to provide you with the capability to typeset pseudocode.
 As a side effect of registering a new `pseudo` float that you can use to that matter, it loads [float][] and [newfloat][] as well.
-Doing that yuo can typeset an algorithm like the following, in the document, you can reference inidivudal lines using `\AlgoLineRef{<label>}`:
+Doing that you can typeset an algorithm like the following, in the document, you can reference individual lines using `\AlgoLineRef{<label>}`:

 ```latex
 \begin{pseudo}[tbp]